user413/TMQL/README.md

 ### Usage: ###

-Add these methods to the OnInit of the EA in case the account or symbol properties need to be specified:
+Add these methods to the OnInit of the EA in case the account or symbol properties need to be specified (example):
 ```mql5
 AddPredefSymbolProperties(Symbol(),1,5,1,SYMBOL_CALC_MODE_EXCH_FUTURES);
 AddPredefAccountProperties(ACCOUNT_MARGIN_MODE_RETAIL_NETTING);